-6.12 If a SEOCH Participant holds positions that account for more than 30% of the market's total margin requirement of all SEOCH Participants, SEOCH will impose a Concentration Risk Margin equivalent to 20% of the CH Margin.
+6.12 SEOCH also imposes Concentration Risk Margin on a SEOCH Participant if the Net Projected Loss of that SEOCH Participant is greater than 30% of the total Net Projected Loss of all SEOCH Participants and the total Net Projected Loss is in excess of HK\$500 million.
+The Concentration Risk Margin ranges from 20% to 50% of the CH Margin.
 The SEOCH Participant has to settle the Concentration Risk Margin before 11:00 am on the day of notification.